3D resins are raw materials, not finished medical devices

 Conclusions: Within the scope of this review, it was noted that studies evaluating the biological effects of 3D resins in orthodontics are mostly conducted in vitro.
 Although mixed results are described, 3D printed aligners may present higher levels of cytotoxicity and genotoxicity when compared to thermoplastic resins, particularly those that have not been subjected to a final surface treatment.
 As such, clinical studies analyzing saliva, blood, or even urine samples must be carried out in the future to determine the levels of monomers released in humans upon the use of these devices.

-In this publication: Evaluation of dimensional accuracy and degree of polymerization of stereolithography photopolymer resin under different postpolymerization conditions: An in vitro study the degree of polymerization of a Clear Formlabs 3D resin was evaluated following Formlabs printing and postprocessing protocol.
+In this publication: Evaluation of dimensional accuracy and degree of polymerization of stereolithography photopolymer resin under different postpolymerization conditions: An in vitro study the degree of polymerization of a Clear Formlabs 3D resin was evaluated following Formlabs printing and post processing protocol.
 Several specimens were cleaned with isopropanol in the Form Wash unit (Formlabs) for 15 minutes to remove excess resin and poscured with Formlabs light box Form Cure at 15 and 30 minutes and at 40, 60, and 80 ºC.
 The results are shown in the following table:

 Polymerization (%) of photopolymer resin under different postpolymerization conditions as determined by Fourier transform infrared spectroscopy.
 Different letters indicate significant differences among groups (P<.05).

-The degree of polymerization for all the postprocessing conditions is in between 70 and 90%, which confirms that the % of residual uncured monomer is between 10 and 30%.
-The % of residual uncured monomer is extremely high, consequently it can leach out from the prints and be absorbed, causing potential cytoxicity, genotoxicity, and potential health problems.
+The degree of polymerization for all the post processing conditions is in between 70 and 90%, which confirms that the % of residual uncured monomer is between 10 and 30%.
+The % of residual uncured monomer is extremely high, consequently it can leach out from the prints and be absorbed, causing potential cytoxicity, and potential health problems.
 These findings confirm the importance of using 3Dresyns monomer free 3D resins.

 Similarly to the previously reported findings, the resin of Graphy for direct printing of aligners also may raise concerns on potential health hazards as reported in this paper published in the European Journal of Orthodontics: Leaching from a 3D-printed aligner